 Objective: The Design Brief provides a brief, non-technical overview of the entire project.
-The design brief is a short document that can be used alone or as support during the presentations and poster symposium to provide the reader with enough information about the project to:
+The design brief is a short document that can be used alone or as support during the pitch, technical interview presentation, and poster symposium to provide the reader with enough information about the project to:

-- understand the target user and the challenges they face that inspired the project; - state the project goals; - provide a general idea of the prototype and its key features; - relay the current status of the project; - convey the expected impact for the user and how perceived inequities are relieved; - reflect on the team's experience implementing the Human Centered Design Process.
+- identify the inequity being addressed; - understand the target user and the challenges they face that inspired the project; - state the project goals; - provide a general idea of the prototype and its key features; - relay the current status of the project; - convey the expected impact for the user and how perceived inequities are relieved; - reflect on the team's experience implementing the Human Centered Design Process.

 Format: Teams must use the Design Brief Template (see Appendix).
+The template is available as a word document and google doc.
+When completed, teams must save as a PDF and submit the PDF for competition.